Skip to main content

 • Configure WoL in the operating system

-• A Bridge device on the same network as the device to be powered on, with FlexxAgent installed and reporting
+• A bridge device —with FlexxAgent installed and reporting— on the same network as the device to be powered on.

-Wake on LAN (WoL) normally operates within a local network, and can work between subnets as long as there are no restrictions imposed by firewalls or network devices blocking the Magic Packet transmission.
-In subnet-segmented environments, network-level exceptions need to be configured to allow Magic Packet routing between subnets.
+WoL typically operates within a local network.
+It can work between subnets as long as there are no restrictions imposed by firewalls or network devices blocking the transmission of the magic packet.
+In environments with subnet segmentation, it's necessary to configure network-level exceptions that allow the magic packet to be routed between those subnets.

 Configure Wake on LAN (WoL) in Windows